slimphp/Slim/README.markdown

 The Slim Framework for PHP 5 was maintained now with namespace support, but a few things is needed, like:

 * Tests
-  * Implement the tests with namespace suport fomart
+  * Implement the tests with namespace support fomart
 * Improvements
   * Improve some conditions with IFs and ELSEs